ajinhuang/NLP_D2GPo_implementation/README.md

 ```
 The generation of D2Gpo:

-1, Have the fasttext download
+1, Have the fasttext download, and then do the skipgram by script.

   ```